Man caught with 'stun gun' outside supermarket is jailed

-A MAN was caught with a stun gun hidden inside of his car while parked outside of a packed supermarket.
+A MAN was caught with a stun gun hidden inside his car while parked outside a supermarket.

 Jordan Webb, of Hogarth Place, Abingdon, had already admitted the single count of possessing an imitation firearm and another of possession of cannabis.

-At his sentencing at Oxford Crown Court yesterday the 20-year old starred straight ahead and showed little emotion as he was jailed for more than two years.
+At his sentencing at Oxford Crown Court yesterday the 20-year old stared straight ahead as he was jailed for more than two years.

 The court heard how Webb was found in a parked car at the Tesco Extra at Marcham Road, Abingdon, car park on July 23 by police.